planetoftheweb/fid/source/_posts/02-assignment-valid-html.md

 1. Use this [basic html](http://jsbin.com/sakiwigafo/edit?html,output) template to get your page started
 1. Inside the [body](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/body) section of the document write some text with a basic portfolio
 1. Upload the folder to your github repo (drag and drop it onto your repository)
-1. Use the [w3c validator](https://validator.w3.org/) and make sure your the URL to your project validates
+1. Use the [w3c validator](https://validator.w3.org/) and make sure your the URL to your project's Github pages validate.

 ## Sections for resume